 We have gathered the most common mistakes that can be made in the process of ROI definition:

 Comparing losses and gains of automation vs manual testing.
 Automation cannot cover all types of tests, and there always will be scenarios that require manual checking.
 The scope of these testing methods is not equal as well as expenses on them, that is why calculation of ROI, in terms of their comparison, is irrational.

 Not considering the maintenance process.
-Implementation of test automation is only half the battle.
+The implementation of test automation is only half the battle.
 Tests should be constantly maintained and updated, especially after adding new features to the product.
 The automation suite will grow in this case and require continuous monitoring and support.

 Not calculating ROI for time periods.
 Speaking about test automation, it is more effective to define return on investment for periods of time:

-“If a team is organized according to Scrum methodology, it will be correct to calculate ROI for these two- or three-weeks sprints when you see how fast team accomplishes the set tasks and have the scope of performed work,” – explains QATestlab test automation engineer.
+“If a team is organized according to Scrum methodology, it will be correct to calculate ROI for these two- or three-week sprints when you see how fast the team accomplishes the set tasks and have the scope of performed work,” – explains QATestlab test automation engineer.

-Сalculation of ROI is quite clear according to its formula, but as usual, there is one catch: it is clear for fixed costs.
-In case of test automation, it is hard to determine the exact ROI as it hasn’t got fixed expenses, and clear gains cannot be predicted before the start of a project.
+Сalculation of ROI is quite clear if conducted according to the formula, but as usual, there is one catch: it is clear for fixed costs.
+In the case of test automation, it is hard to determine the exact ROI as it hasn’t got fixed expenses, and clear gains cannot be predicted before the start of a project.
 This ratio will be approximate and will not give the exact numbers.
-On the other hand, if you consider all the tips given above and apply them to your particular project, you will understand the general principles of calculating ROI for test automation and check if it will work for you.
+On the other hand, if you consider all the tips given above and apply them to your particular project, you will understand the general principles of calculating ROI for test automation and check if it works for you.